AllenShieh/AllenShieh.github.io/_posts/2016-09-27-comment-system.md

 ---
 layout: post
 title: Add A Comment System in Your Blog
-description: "introdution to Two Comment Systems."
+description: "Introdution to Two Comment Systems."
 modified: 2016-09-27
 tags: [jekyll] [blog] [comment system]
 ---

 What a day!

 I planned to read several papers this afternoon, but once heard from [Patrick](http://patrick-peng.me/) that the github student pack can provide a free domain name for one year, I could wait to try it.
 However, as soon as I set up my redirection, the comment system I previously build was down.
 I tried another one, but with the same failure.
 What is really interesting was that using Safiri, everything was fine, but testing on my own computer, the comment system was reluctant to come out.
 Well, in the end, I switch back to the previous system and give up the free domain name.